 Garden Membership

-Hansberry Garden & Nature Center, Inc., is a unique place where strangers grow into friends, seeds grow into flowers and food, and random individuals grow into a dedicated community.
 We are a community garden where folks can raise fresh food for themselves, family and friends.
 We are a community gathering spot for workshops, potlucks, plant sales, and other fun and friendly events.
 We are a nature center where children come to learn about the life of plants, the importance or peskiness of birds, bees, insects and worms.
-And we sponsor community projects in our neighborhood, including City Harvest, the Kelly Green Project, and a summer concert series.
+And we sponsor community projects in our neighborhood, including City Harvest, the Kelly Green Project, and musical events.

 So, joining HGNC is not just for growing a few vines of tomatoes or bunches of kale.
 Being a member at Hansberry is joining a team of generous and welcoming people, dedicated to sharing Mother Nature’s creative energy in southwest Germantown.